swiftlang/swift-org-website/documentation/cxx-interop/status.md

 that have associated values.
 The following Swift enumerations are not yet supported:

-- Non-copyable enumerations.
+- Non-copyable enumerations
-- Generic enumerations with generic constraints, or with more than 3 generic parameters, or that have variadic generics.
+- Generic enumerations with generic constraints, or with more than three generic parameters, or that have variadic generics
-- Enumerations that have an enumeration case with more than one associated value.
+- Enumerations that have an enumeration case with more than one associated value
-- Indirect enumerations.
+- Indirect enumerations

 Additionally, the types of all the associated values of an enumeration must be representable in C++.
 The exact set of representable types is described